GSA/open-gsa-redesign/_apidocs/entity-hierarchy.md

 In order to utilize the Entity Hierarchy API, the following is required:
 * Valid beta.SAM.GOV federal government system account with Read and Write permissions under Entity-Hierarchy-Service domain.

-**Note:** Permissions marked "Yes" are may not be assigned by default and will require your user administrator to update.
+**Note:** Permissions marked "Yes" may not be assigned by default and will require your user administrator to update.

 Operation    | Administrator <br/>(Entity Hierarchy domain)| Contracting Officer | Contracting Specialist
 -------------|---------------|---------------------|------------------------------